fbpx

 • Do not plant tomatoes near potatoes (they belong to the same plant family, Solanaceae, so are susceptible to the same diseases)

-• Plant disease resistant varieties noted on plant tags and seed packets by the symbol AB for (Alternaria) Early Blight and LB for Late Blight.
+• Plant disease-resistant varieties.
+This is noted on plant tags and seed packets by the symbol AB for (Alternaria) Early Blight and LB for Late Blight.

 • Late Blight requires live tissue to overwinter.
 While it won’t survive on your garden tools, it will survive in potato tubers, so pull any volunteer potatoes from the previous season as soon as they appear.